Microchip-MPLAB-Harmony/csp_apps_sam_a7g5/apps/qspi/octal_spi_read_write/readme.md

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Reset the board to run the application
-5. LED indicates success or failure:
+2. LED indicates success or failure:
     - The LED is toggled when the value read from the Octal SPI Flash memory matched with the written value
     - The LED is turned ON when the value read from the Octal SPI Flash did not match with the written value